-The ombudsman program is supported by local volunteers who are committed to improving the lives of older persons in institutions.
+The Ombudsman program is supported by local volunteers who are committed to improving the lives of older persons in institutions.
 The Area Agencies on Aging Ombudsman Supervisors train, supervise and support the volunteers.
 Persons interested in volunteering should contact the Ombudsman Supervisor in their area, or state office personnel.

-A long-term care ombudsman is a person who receives complaints from residents of long-term care facilities, their friends or relative and attempts to resolve those complaints within the facility.
+A long-term care Ombudsman is a person who receives complaints from residents of long-term care facilities, their friends or relative and attempts to resolve those complaints within the facility.
 The Ombudsman has the authority to explore problems and recommend corrective action to the facility.